 Policies & Procedures

 Our hat policy is in place to make sure that children are protected from the harsh sun of Alice Springs and its short and long term effects on their health.
 For outdoor play and activities, all children are required to wear a hat that provides all around shade such as a broad brimmed, bucket or legionnaire style hat.
-Bradshaw has a NO HAT, NO PLAY policy that requires children without a hat to remain in the library, eating area or hall during breaks.
+Bradshaw has a YES HAT, YES PLAY policy that requires children without a hat to remain in the library, eating area or hall during breaks.

 Children are encouraged to make healthy eating choices for their own health and well-being.
 Families are asked to provide lunches and snacks that meet the nutritional and healthy eating requirements for learning and progress.

 Students are supervised while they eat.
 Pack a healthy snack for Snip n' Crunch (mid morning), recess and lunch.
 An ice brick in the lunchbox helps keep food fresh.

 School buses organised through the Department of Transport are available to transport students to and from school.
 Details of bus routes and times are available by clicking here.
 Students are dropped off and collected from the bus stop on the western side of the school which is supervised by teachers after school.
 This service is provided free of charge to students.
 A Code of Conduct applies to all Bradshaw students.
 Click here for the Code of Conduct.

 Many parents drive their children to and from school.
 For the safety of everyone at the school, please drive slowly in the car park and around the school.